BCLab-UNM/SwarmBaseCode-ROS/README.md

 ##### 6. Run the Swarmathon-ROS simulation:

-1. Change the permissions on the simulation run script to make it exectuatable:
+1. Change the permissions on the simulation run script to make it exectuatable (assuming you use the target directory name SwarmBaseCode-ROS):

   ```
-  cd ~/rover_workspace
+  cd ~/SwarmBaseCode-ROS
   chmod +x ./run.sh
   ```